Edwin B. Morgan

 Edwin Barber Morgan (May 2, 1806 – October 13, 1881) was an entrepreneur and politician from the Finger Lakes region of western New York.
 He was the first president of Wells Fargo & Company, founder of the United States Express Company, and director of American Express Company.
-He was elected to the United States House of Representatives from New York and served for three terms.
+He was elected to the United States House of Representatives from New York and served for three terms, each term under a different party label.

 Early life and education

 Morgan was born in Aurora, New York, the eldest son of Christopher and Nancy (Barber) Morgan.
 Educated at the Cayuga Lake Academy, Morgan became a clerk in his father's mercantile enterprise at 13, and at 21 he took over the business.
 Christopher Morgan was Edwin's brother, Lewis H. Morgan his cousin and Noyes Barber his uncle.
 He was a first cousin of Edwin Denison Morgan, governor of New York in 1859–1862.

 Marriage and family

 On September 27, 1829, Morgan married Charlotte Fidelia Wood of Aurora.
 The couple were the parents of a son, Alonzo and two daughters, Louise F. and Katharine.